RAISE Program

 Program Eligibility

-• Are between the ages of 18-22 (exceptions may be made at the discretion of the Program Coordinator)
+• Be between the ages of 18-24 (exceptions may be made at the discretion of the Program Coordinator)

-• Are able to follow the required college code of conduct;
+• Be able to follow the Rock Valley College code of conduct

-• Are able to manage all self-care needs;
+• Be able to manage all self-care needs

-• Have sufficient emotional stability to participate in and adjust to all aspects of the program; and
+• Have sufficient emotional regulation skills to participate in and adjust to all aspects of the program and not require mental health support while attending the program

 Support Services